You’re not falling apart.

 I’m a peer witness.
 Someone walking beside you, taking notes, and sending back what I find.

-A free weekly letter, usually short and always honest, on one thread of the life we’re building in the pause.
+A free weekly letter, always honest, on one thread of the life we’re building in the Pause.
 Movement, nervous system, pleasure, inner work.
 Or simply what I noticed this week that felt true.

 No protocols.
 No optimize-your-life energy.
 Just honest company for the transition you’re actually in.